 Reason 4: Most CBT practitioners will attest to its empowering properties.
 The client is an active participant within the therapy process and ultimately becomes their own therapist once sessions with the therapist come to a close.

-- Because the focus is on the relationship between thought processes and behavior, there is usually less interest in delving into the client's upbringing as a child or in the disclosure of psychologically scarring events.
+Reason 5: Because the focus is on the relationship between thought processes and behavior, there is usually less interest in delving into the client's upbringing as a child or in the disclosure of psychologically scarring events.
 This alone can be a huge relief for some people who resist, dismiss or otherwise hold negative views about the analytical therapies and therefore may avoid treatment.

 Reason 6: CBT is an active process that requires the client to attend a fixed series of task-oriented sessions.
 Between sessions with the therapist the client is expected to undertake homework activities and report these back.
 In this way the client is not simply the passive recipient of therapy but an active partner.

-- CBT is natural and safe.
+Reason 8: CBT is natural and safe.
 Unlike most medications that come with a list of potential side effects, there is nothing in the CBT process that can cause harm.
 The key to successful CBT is to help clients to feel safe enough to gradually change their beliefs and behaviors.
 Like most therapeutic interventions CBT should be managed by a qualified and accredited therapist.
 Relevant professional bodies will vary from country to country.

-- The theory and practice that informs CBT is fairly easy to understand.
+Reason 9: The theory and practice that informs CBT is fairly easy to understand.
 Unlike some psychological therapies that can appear both elusive and elitist, the principles behind CBT are well documented and available to anyone with access to the internet or their local bookshop or library.